Technical leaders need tools to help their technical subject matters experts grow their capabilities. But often these aren’t readily available.

-Most organisations have a plan to develop their people leaders.
+Most organizations have a plan to develop their people leaders.
+But not their experts.

-There’s more to it than this, but at its simplest the plan includes a career ladder, a capability framework detailing the skills needed to climb each rung of the ladder, and a schedule of appraisals to keep skills development on track.
+Experts need the same development opportunities as leaders: the tools should include a clear career ladder, a capability framework detailing the skills needed to climb each rung of the ladder, and a schedule of appraisals to keep skills development on track.

-In the relationship domain, the expert collaborates with stakeholders.
+In the relationship domain, the technical expert collaborates with stakeholders.

-In the value domain, the expert drives change and creates value (and not just strictly commercial value.
+In the value domain, the SME drives change and creates value (and not just strictly commercial value.
 Non-profits and government view “value” quite differently).

-In the technical domain, the expert leverages their expertise to solve business problems.
+In the technical domain, the technical SME leverages their expertise to solve business problems.

-That diagram is the Expertship Model, a high-level summary of a capability framework to develop technical teams.
-And below is an example of a tool to let experts self-assess their expertship skills (subscribers can download a clean copy of both at the end of this article).
+The Expertship Model is a high-level summary of a capability framework to develop technical teams.
+And below is an example of a tool to let experts self-assess their Expertship skills (subscribers can download a clean copy of both at the end of this article).

-The Expertship Model and its self-assessment tool provide two tools to facilitate concrete, actionable conversations with your individual experts.
+The Expertship Model and its self-assessment tool provide two tools to facilitate concrete, actionable conversations by technical heads with their individual experts.

-Many experts have never performed this sort of exercise, particularly to review their broader business skills.
-And if you had not asked them to consider each skill in detail, they would probably assume they were “good enough” at everything.
+Many technical experts or SMEs have never performed this sort of exercise, particularly to review their broader enterprise skills.

 Use the assessment as a first step to start conversations with your team members about the skills they need to develop to progress.
 Then read on to discover tools that will help your team deepen their commercial acumen and influencing skills.